sschober/Chetty/README.md

 parsing strings and one giant switch statement (or even worse: an if-else if cascade), each command is implemented as a separate handler.
 Each handler gets to look at a string the user sends an decides if it should act about it.
-If the handler decides it`s responsible it handles the request and the processing stops.
+If the handler decides it's responsible it handles the request and the processing stops.
-Otherwise the next handler get`s a go.
+Otherwise the next handler get's a go.